neoneye/arc-notes/datasets/README.md

 ## Optional ARC

 What's special about this dataset? `Counter-examples`.
-The original ARC dataset only have what the output should be.
-This dataset have 8 examples of what the output should not be.
+This dataset enhances the original ARC dataset, so every `test` pair have gotten 8 examples of what the output should NOT be.

 - Repo: [Optional ARC](https://github.com/SoseSose/Optional-ARC)
 - Authors: SoseSose
-- License: unspecified
+- License: Unspecified

 # Task generators